Sustainability

 • Cut costs (66%)

-Some companies also thought sustainable travel policies could become a competitive differentiator in attracting new talent in a competitive market (63%).
+Some companies also believe sustainable travel policies could become a competitive differentiator in attracting new talent in a competitive market (63%).

 • A lack of budget (37%)